Orange County

 How do Mello-Roos and HOA differ in Irvine?

-Mello-Roos is typically a tax-line public assessment (often CFD-related), while HOA is a private association fee.
+Mello-Roos is usually a public assessment tied to special district finance, while HOA is a private association fee.
 Both are recurring costs and both belong in payment math.

 Can carrier restrictions change my payment plan in Irvine?